yaelmhoffman/yaronwittenstein/content/post/svm/index.md

 <br/>
 ### Pages Storage

-In any standard strongly typed programming language, the global variables are known ahead of runtime, during compile-time.
+In any standard strongly-typed programming language, the global variables are known ahead of runtime, during compile-time.
 This means that no new global variables can be added at runtime.
-The global variables live throughout the lifetime of the program.
+The global variables are present throughout the lifetime of the program.
 (Maybe there are workarounds in some languages, but let's just accept that the premise is sound for argument's sake.)

 Similarly, in SVM, we assume that each smart-contract program is aware, during its compile-time, of its storage needs.